zhanlv600/g2o_test/README.md

 # g2o_test
-This is a little test of g2o.
+This is a little test of g2o.</br>
 You can compile it using
 cmake ..
-make
+make</br>
-It optimizes the 2 images' structure.'
+It optimizes the 2 images' structure.